-Our Manitoba income tax calculator helps you estimate your federal income tax, provincial income tax, CPP, EI premiums, and net pay all at once.
+Our Manitoba income tax calculator helps you estimate your federal income tax, provincial income tax, CPP, EI premiums, and after-tax pay all at once.
 You just need to enter details such as your employment income, other earnings, bonuses, and tax deductions to get a clearer picture of your after-tax income.

 The following sections explain each stage of this computation and clarify whether taxes are high or low in your final salary.